 Ask Carson

-Even Rachel Carson (Silent Spring) understood a need for judicious use of some pesticides but there seems like little space for that type of nuance today.
+Even Rachel Carson (Silent Spring) understood a need for judicious use of some pesticides – but there’s little space for that type of nuance today.
+Oh, by the way, that’s not defending the continued use of pesticides!

 Engaging, not tilting at wildlife